Research Robots Humanoid Applications Industries Technology Contact

 Is programming a SCARA difficult?

-Generally, SCARAs are easier to program than 6-axis arms because movements are often defined in a simple X-Y grid.
-Most modern controllers support ROS (Robot Operating System), making integration with the AGV's navigation stack seamless for developers.
+SCARA robots are usually way easier to program than 6-axis arms since their movements stick to a simple X-Y grid.
+Most modern controllers play nice with ROS (Robot Operating System), so integrating them with your AGV's navigation stack is a smooth ride for developers.

 What maintenance is required for mobile SCARAs?